Summer Symposium FAQs

 Yes, if you are working with a Purdue research mentor or a Purdue-related program.

-Can I submit applications for more than one research project?
+Can I submit applications for more than one research project where I am the primary/first author?

-No, only one proposal per student.
+No, a student can only be the primary/first author on one abstract submission.
 Multiple students may appear on multiple projects, but a student may only be the first author for one submission.

-Can I deliver an oral presentation/research talk and a poster at this year's Purdue Undergraduate Research Conference?
+Can I deliver an oral presentation/research talk and a poster at this year's Purdue Summer Undergraduate Research Symposium?

 The Summer Undergraduate Research Symposium will be hybrid.
-Therefore, students could submit PowerPoint slides for research talks, print out their poster for a poster session, or record their presentations and upload them to be shared with the OUR.
-Also, instead of the event only being one day, it spans over a week for additional time to learn about other research projects on your own time for the virtual conference while also having in-person presentations.
+Therefore, students could deliver PowerPoint slides for research talks, print out their poster for a poster session, or record their presentations and upload them to be shared with the Purdue community.
+Also, instead of the event only being one day, it spans multiple days for additional time to learn about other research projects on your own time for the virtual conference while also having in-person presentations.

 What are the differences between an oral presentation/research talk and a poster presentation in-person and virtual?